mantidproject/mantid/docs/source/release/v4.3.0/sans.rst

 - A zero monitor shift did not previously account for the position of the rear detector for Zoom.
 A 0.0mm offset now works correctly when processing data from the SANS GUI or command interface.
+- The Beam Centre Finder will now prints the average error in X, Y and the number of points considered.
+This allows for direct comparisons of different radius limits, which previously summed the difference across different numbers of points.

 :ref:`Release 4.3.0 <v4.3.0>`